63rd, 69th and 88th New York Infantry

 14th New York Independent Battery

 The monument to the three New York regiments of the Irish Brigade is south of Gettysburg on Sickles Avenue, just inside the Rose Woods.
-(39.797052° N, 77.245093° W; Google map; Monument map: Sickles Ave. at the Rose Woods)
+(39.797052° N, 77.245093° W; Google map; Tour map: Sickles Ave. at the Rose Woods)